Security of personal data in e-mail

 Below follows a description of what you should bear in mind when you process personal data in e-mail.
 The description is intended only as a guide and is not exhaustive.
 It is every organisation's responsibility to ensure a level of security that is appropriate in relation to the risk that the processing in e-mail entails.

 The purpose of the General Data Protection Regulation is to protect people's personal privacy.
 Processing of personal data must thus be done in a manner that ensures appropriate security.
 This applies to all types of personal data processing, including that done via e-mail.
-The requirement regarding security measures cannot be departed from even with the data subject's consent.
+The requirement regarding security measures cannot be ignored even with the data subject's consent.

 The risks with e-mail

 When e-mail is handled there is always a risk that people other than the intended recipient may read the message.
 In many cases it is impossible to securely identify a recipient solely on the basis of a given e-mail address.
 There are also security flaws in the communication protocols on which e-mail systems are based.
 When an e-mail is sent between e-mail servers over the Internet, it often passes through other servers on the way.
 If the information in the e-mail is unprotected, there is nothing to prevent copies of the information being saved at each of these servers.
-This naturally makes it difficult to ensure that unauthorised people do not read the saved information, particularly when e-mail is accessible via open networks or is synchronised with mobile devices such as laptop computers, tablet computers and mobile phones.
+This naturally makes it difficult to ensure that unauthorised people do not read the saved information, particularly when e-mail is accessible via open networks like Internet or is synchronised with mobile devices such as laptops, tablets and mobile phones.

 Today's e-mail programs also contain functions that increase the risk of e-mails being misdirected.
-It might be names and e-mail addresses that are filled in automatically or e-mailing lists that mean that the e-mail risks being unintentionally send to the wrong recipients or to considerably more recipients than the sender intended.
+It might be that names and e-mail addresses are filled in automatically or e-mailing lists that mean that the e-mail risks being unintentionally send to the wrong recipients or to considerably more recipients than the sender intended.

 There are also risks with "internal" e-mail

 Technological development in recent years has meant that it has become increasingly more difficult to talk about "internal" e-mail.
-The belief that e-mails sent within an organisation are not transmitted over open networks is in most cases misguided.
-If there are functions for web-mail, for example, these mean in almost all cases that e-mail is made accessible via an open network.
+The belief that e-mails sent within an organisation are not transmitted over open networks is in most cases incorrect.
+If there are functions for web-mail, for example, this means in almost all cases that e-mail is made accessible via an open network.
 This is also true when e-mail, without passing through a virtual private network, can be fetched to external e-mail clients, for example via POP or IMAP.
-The same applies if certain services, for example anti-virus functions or spam washing, are provided by an external supplier.
+The same applies if certain services, for example anti-virus functions or spam filter, are provided by an external supplier.
 If all or some parts of the operation, administration or maintenance of the e-mail system are sourced from an external party, a data processor, further questions arise as to how that processor logs in to the e-mail system.
 Functions for remote administration are often used over open networks.

 Increased use of and synchronisation with mobile devices also make it more difficult to talk about "internal" handling of e-mail since they are often used outside one's own organisation's premises and networks.